 STEMisphere® is the online central hub listing STEM (science, technology, engineering, and math) education resources for young people pre-K through 12th grade in the southwestern Pennsylvania region.
 Carnegie Science Center launched STEMisphere® as a community service to serve as a portal for students, parents, educators, and others who are interested in STEM education.

 The long-range mission of STEMisphere® is to provide access to exceptional STEM education resources by collaborating with community stakeholders, providing resources to educators, and inspiring excitement among students.
 Carnegie Science Center manages the website as a community resource for the Pittsburgh region providing an opportunity to search a directory of programs, classes, events, and more.

 How to use STEMisphere® and start your STEM journey today (learn more in this explanatory video):

 Does your organization offer camps, classes, workshops, or internships that can help students build a STEM career?
 We want to know!
 Visit STEMisphere.org, then click on Submit a Resource.
 You may also contact the STEM Information Coordinator at 412.237.1619 or email Michelle Howard.
 The STEM Information Coordinator reviews the submissions and posts appropriate information.

-Support has been provided by the Legacy Alcoa Foundation, Chevron, the Claude Worthington Benedum Foundation, The Grable Foundation, Shell, and Duquesne Light.
+Support has been provided by the Legacy Alcoa Foundation, The Claude Worthington Benedum Foundation, The Grable Foundation, Shell, and Duquesne Light.